 Enfolded in the underlying order of chaos lies the frequency of love.

 It is love of self and others that creates inner peace and a calm life view.
-In moments of fear and disorientation, letting your heart’s wisdom lead the way will always bring you through the pandemonium and into personal peace and expansion.
+In moments of fear and disorientation, letting your heart’s wisdom lead the way will always bring you through the pandemonium and into finding balance and expansion.